 In May of 2014, Joe Cavazos Sensei took his exam for 4th degree black belt under Shihan-dai Seiji Ido, 7th dan of the Suginami Aikikai.
 The exam was grueling and long, lasting more than an hour.
 The exam was well received and praised by all as a very impressive display of his Aikido knowledge and skill.

-Joe Sensei is also the founder and Chief Instructor of the Aikido Center of Mission, Texas.
-He is also now one of the two Regional Directors of the South Texas-Mexico Region of the Shudokan Aikido Association which has 8 dojos in South Texas and Northern Mexico.
-He is also serving as an Assistant Instructor at the Shudokan School of Aikido in Houston.
+Joe Sensei currently fulfills a variety of demanding roles in our organization.
+He is the founder and Chief Instructor of the Aikido Center of Mission, Texas, and the Regional Director of Shudokan Aikido Association's South Texas-Mexico Region which has 8 dojos in South Texas and Northern Mexico.
+He also serves as the Technical Director and Vice President for the Shudokan Aikido Association.